Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Data

-In the JSTOR corpus, ``subpopulations'' which may create compositional homophily correspond to tight intellectual communities that focus on similar research questions.
-To identify these communities, we apply a hierarchical implementation of the InfoMap network clustering algorithm to the citation network on the JSTOR corpus ~\citep{rosvall2008maps,rosvall2011multilevel}.
+The JSTOR corpus includes documents from over 2,500 journals spanning social science, natural sciences, and the humanities.
+The raw dataset we start with includes 1,450,605 papers with 2,787,833 authorships published from 1665--2011.
+To identify the sub-structures in the JSTOR corpus which may induce compositional homophily, we apply a hierarchical implementation of the InfoMap network clustering algorithm to the citation network on the corpus ~\citep{rosvall2008maps,rosvall2011multilevel}.
 The algorithm reveals the hierarchical structure of the corpus through efficient coding of random walks on the citation network.
-At the lowest level of the clustering, each paper is grouped into one of 1,450 \emph{terminal fields} which form the finest partition of the data.
+At the lowest level of the clustering, each document is grouped into one of 1,450 \emph{terminal fields} which form the finest partition of the data.
 These terminal fields are indicative of scholarly communities tied by shared narrow research topics or methodologies.
+In the time period we consider (1960-2011), the median number of total documents in each terminal field is 102 (roughly 2 documents a year), and 95\% of terminal fields have fewer than 570 total documents (roughly 11 documents each year).
 Each higher level of the clustering forms a progressively coarser partition of the documents by aggregating terminal fields into \emph{composite fields}.
-Finally, there are 24 identified \emph{top-level fields} that are indicative of disciplinary divisions~\citep{west2013role} such as molecular and cell biology, economics, statistics, and sociology.
 The hierarchical structure obtained from the InfoMap algorithm has up to 6 levels.
-At any given level of hierarchy, papers in a common field are more connected to each other via citations than they are to papers from neighboring fields.
+At the top level of the clustering, there are 24 identified \emph{top-level fields} that are indicative of disciplinary divisions~\citep{west2013role} such as molecular and cell biology, economics, statistics, and sociology.
+We will use ``field'' to refer to a corpus which may be a top-level, composite, or terminal field.
+At any given level of hierarchy, documents in a common field are more connected to each other via citations than they are to documents from neighboring fields.
 Likewise, the fields defined by a lower (finer) level of the hierarchy are more connected than fields defined by a higher (coarser) level in the hierarchical clustering.
-This hierarchical clustering allows us to test for behavioral homophily at varying levels of granularity.
+This hierarchical clustering allows us to test for behavioral homophily at varying levels of granularity and shows how a larger field might be composed of several smaller sub-fields.
+In particular, we can increase the power of our statistical tests by considering larger portions of the corpus while still accounting for the confounding due to compositional homophily induced by hetereogeneity of the larger set of documents.
 An interactive browser of the clustering can be accessed at the Eigenfactor browser: \url{http://eigenfactor.org/projects/gender_homophily}.